andreas-zeller/andreas-zeller.github.io/README.md

 ## My Blog

-My blog has a mixture of various topics from academia and software development, often with a humorous touch.
-Here are some of the most popular:
+My [blog](Blog.md) has a mixture of various topics from academia and software development, often with a humorous touch.
+Here is a selection of popular posts:

 <ul>
   {% for post in site.posts %}